 Budget and Cost of Attendance

-Each class has an established Cost of Attendance (COA) or budget designed to cover a student's educational and living expenses for a full academic year; funding is allowed within the parameters of the start/end dates of the academic year only.
+Each class has an established Cost of Attendance (COA) or budget designed to cover a student's educational and living expenses; funding is only allowed within the parameters of the start/end dates of the academic year.
 The standard COA for each class, developed in accordance with federal guidelines, allows for a reasonable standard of living for a single student in the community.
 Each year the major components of the budget are reviewed and modified, if necessary, based on changes in costs.
-To help verify allowable expenses and amounts included in budgets remain reasonable, Student Financial Services will periodically survey students to gather information about 'actual' expenses they have incurred.
+To help verify allowable expenses and amounts included in budgets remain reasonable, the Office of Student Financial Services will periodically survey students to gather information about 'actual' expenses they have incurred.

 Some programs may include technology, equipment, or other fees as well.
 In all instances, federal regulations govern what is allowable in the budgets.